noamzilo/whatsapp_miner/DEPLOYMENT_DESIGN.md

 2. **Environment Agnostic**: Core script works with any .env source
 3. **Verification**: Deployment success is verified automatically
 4. **Maintainable**: Each script has a single responsibility
 5. **Extensible**: Easy to add GitHub Actions or other CI/CD systems
+6. **Multi-Environment**: Supports local, remote, Act, and GitHub Actions
+7. **Zero Setup**: Act deployment automatically handles setup on first run